eulersexception/Netzwerke-6/README.md

-# Netzwerke - Praktikum 6
+## Networks - Lab 6

-Vergleich der Datenübertragungsraten bei Versand von Datenpaketen mit UDP und TCP.
+This project was created to measure transmission rates for data sent via UDP and TCP.